Start a Business in France

 Foreign Investment Rules and Ownership Limits in France

 France welcomes foreign investment, allowing 100% foreign ownership in most sectors.
 However, certain industries, such as defense and energy, have restrictions requiring government approval.
 The Autorité des Marchés Financiers (AMF) oversees foreign investments, ensuring compliance with national security interests.
+France allows 100% foreign ownership in most sectors with no local partner requirement.
+The Passeport Talent / French Tech Visa gives non-EU founders the right to establish and operate a business in France.

 In Paris, foreign investors benefit from a well-established financial infrastructure, while Lyon offers opportunities in manufacturing and technology.
 Bordeaux's wine industry attracts international investors, with specific regulations for vineyard ownership.